The Project Finance Law Review: Dispute Resolution and Conflict of Laws Risks

 In a world where the enforcement of laws continues to be dominated by domestic legal systems, participants in any cross-border project finance transaction are faced with the risk that the rules applicable in case of a later dispute may differ from those familiar to them.
 Because of the high degree of international integration in the energy and infrastructure sectors, this phenomenon affects most major and mid-size projects, which are typically governed by a combination of different laws.
 While the challenges of structuring multi-jurisdictional projects are obvious to legal practitioners (who are themselves typically admitted in a single jurisdiction) it is eventually their clients who will have to contend with the resulting complexities throughout the construction and operation phases of the project.

 Due to the nature of the topic, this chapter will make cursory reference to a broad variety of legal aspects of project finance.
-These references are obviously not intended to provide guidance on the substance of the relevant areas of law but are merely meant to assist the reader in locating them for the purposes of a systematic analysis of conflict of laws and dispute resolution risks.
+These references are obviously not intended to provide guidance on the substance of the relevant areas of law but are merely meant to assist the reader in locating them for the purposes of a systematic analysis of dispute resolution and conflict of laws risks.

 As indicated above, it is universally accepted that every court or tribunal will take its own choice of law rules as a starting point to determine which laws should be applied to resolve a dispute.
 These rules may be rudimentary and may themselves largely refer to the choice of laws rules of another jurisdiction, as is typically the case for the choice of law provisions contained in arbitration rules.
 But the basic concept is as inevitable as the principle that any court or tribunal will operate by its own procedural rules.